The Quasi-hyperbolicity Constant of a Metric Space: Quasi-hyperbolicity and quadrilateral constants

-We derive basic properties of the quasi-hyperbolicity constant and the restricted quasi-hyperbolicity constant of a metric space and examine their general behavior with regard to quasi-isometric embedding and, respectively, bilipschitz embedding.
+We derive basic properties of the quasi-hyperbolicity constant and the quadrilateral constant of a metric space and examine their general behavior with regard to quasi-isometric embedding and, respectively, bilipschitz embedding.

 Recall the following definition from the introduction.

 \begin{defi} Let $\mu, \delta \geq 0$.
 We say that a metric space $(X,d)$ satisfies the \textit{$(\mu,\delta)$-four-point inequality} if for all $x,y,z,w \in X$,